MediaWorks chief content officer Andrew Szusterman resigns

 In 2008, Szusterman became associate director of programming for TV3, playing an integral role in introducing locally produced formats, including New Zealand's Next Top Model and X Factor.

+Szusterman has been chief content officer at MediaWorks since 2014, and has continued his commitment to developing big-ticket local shows.
+Under his stewardship, the channel's local content lineup has continued to develop with local versions of Married At First Sight NZ and Dancing With The Stars NZ being added to the mix.

-His departure comes as MediaWorks scraps its marquee TV production, Love Island NZ, as part of a range of company-wide cost-cutting measures including a staff hiring freeze.
+His departure does, however, come as MediaWorks scraps its marquee TV production, Love Island NZ, as part of a range of company-wide cost-cutting measures including a staff hiring freeze.

 A general staff email sent by MediaWorks chief executive Michael Anderson last week announced Love Island NZ would be taken out of the 2019 production schedule and the company will "look to do it in 2020".